The Test for Infringement of a Patent for Manufacturing for a Limited Use

 Test for infringement of a patent for manufacturing for a limited use

 During the course of these proceedings claims 1 and 3, alleged to be infringed, had been held invalid for insufficiency.
 Thus the issue of infringement was no longer live before the UKSC.
-However, given the formidable analytical problems that arise determining infringement of medical use claims and the established practice of generic providers to use the “skinny label” as a tool to avoid infringement, their Lordships provided some obiter remarks.
-It was made clear that these remarks related solely to claims constructed in the Swiss form, “compound X for use in the manufacture of a medicament for treating disease Y”, and not the newer style of EPC2000 claim.
+However, given the formidable analytical problems that arise determining infringement of medical use claims and the established practise of generic providers to use the “skinny label” as a tool to avoid infringement, their Lordships provided some obiter remarks.
+It was made clear that these remarks related solely to claims constructed in the Swiss form, “Use of compound X in the manufacture of a medicament for treating disease Y”, and not the newer style of claim available following the introduction of EPC2000.

 On Appeal Mr Justice Floyd took the position of Warner-Lambert that the manufacturer’s intention was objective and that manufacturers must be taken to intend the foreseeable consequences of their actions.
 There would be infringement if it was foreseeable to the manufacturer that a more than de minimis amount of pregabalin manufactured would be used for treatment of neuropathic pain.
 However, this position was qualified by a finding that the requisite mental element could be negatived if the manufacturer had taken all reasonable steps to prevent the downstream use of pregabalin for treating pain.